p≡p for Outlook¶

 Compatibility with OpenPGP (as a p≡p user you can communicate with users that use OpenPGP)

 Passive Mode (public key only attached if the communication partner uses p≡p)

 p≡p Sync, automated synchronization of keys between all your devices using p≡p

 Before you install p≡p for Outlook on your computer, we strongly recommend to encrypt your hard disk.
 On Windows, you can for example use BitLocker Device Encryption or VeraCrypt.
 If you do not want to encrypt the whole disk, we suggest to at least encrypt

 The installation is straight forward, asks no questions and requests no information.
 Everything is installed by five clicks and within 10 seconds p≡p for Outlook is active.
-After installation of p≡p, restart of Outlook is necessary.
+Close Outlook, before starting the installation.

 Step 1: Run the installation file by double clicking or pressing Enter after the file is selected.

-Step 2: The first p≡p for Outlook installation screen will appear as shown below.
-During this time, the installer checks system compatibility and verifies that you have a supported version of Outlook installed.
+Step 2: The first p≡p for Outlook installation screen will appear.
+While loading, the installer checks for system compatibility and verifies that you have a supported version of Outlook installed.

 Step 4: The installer will now need your permission to continue.
 This is a security feature of Windows.
 When the below dialog appears, please introduce the administrator password (if required) and click Yes.